Monday, August 16, 2010

 A celluloid love affair begins, November 1977.

-And then there was the film.
-What can a 35 year old man channeling a (nearly) 4 year old say 32 years after the fact?...??
-Oh my freaking god!!!???
-I can clearly remember the ubiquitous Star Wars logo erupting onto the screen against the twinkling star field behind and though I can picture the opening crawl - I couldn't have read it at that tender age.
-The almost universal memory shared by Star Wars fans world wide is the one where they saw that Star Destroyer pass overhead for the very first time.
-And I can clearly remember that.
-I think I might have been jumping up and down in my seat - so blown away was I at this brilliant piece of imagery which I will argue black and blue remains one of the most kick arse cinema moments of all time!
+The ubiquitous Star Wars logo erupting onto the screen against the twinkling star field.
+That opening crawl - though I couldn't read it then.
+And of course, there is that Star Destroyer passing overhead.
+I can clearly remember that.
+I was jumping up and down in my seat - blown away at this brilliant piece of celluloid - one of the most kick arse cinema moments of all time!

 Things that make you go - WHOOOOOO!!!